nikbearbrown/AI4ED/RAG_Tools_and_Tutorials_for_Educational_AI/README.md

 These AI image creation tools demonstrate the breadth of possibilities in generating art, realistic images, and visual content through advanced machine learning and artificial intelligence technologies.

+Here's the cleaned and formatted list of courses:

+### DeepLearning.ai Generative AI Short Courses

+AI4ED highly recommends these courses for individuals interested in Retrieval Augmented Generation (RAG).
+DeepLearning.AI offers a series of short courses designed to elevate your generative AI expertise.
+These concise, impactful courses are crafted to provide you with the knowledge, tools, and concepts needed to advance your skills in a time-efficient manner.
+Currently, they are available at no cost for a limited period, making this an excellent opportunity for those keen on exploring RAG and other generative AI technologies.

+#### Beginners

+- **ChatGPT Prompt Engineering for Developers**
+  - Instructors: Isa Fulford, Andrew Ng
+  - Learn API access, LLM leverage, custom chatbot building, and prompt engineering best practices.
+  - Prerequisite: Basic Python

+- **Building Systems with the ChatGPT API**
+  - Instructors: Isa Fulford, Andrew Ng
+  - Level up in LLM usage, complex task breakdown, workflow automation, and multistage prompt chaining.
+  - Prerequisite: Basic Python

+- **LangChain for LLM Application Development**
+  - Instructor: Harrison Chase
+  - Use LangChain for new environments, with personal assistants and chatbots focus.
+  - Prerequisite: Basic Python

+- **LangChain: Chat with Your Data**
+  - Instructor: Harrison Chase
+  - Create a chatbot to interface with private data, utilizing LangChain loaders.
+  - Prerequisite: Basic Python

+- **Large Language Models with Semantic Search**
+  - Instructors: Jay Alammar, Luis Serrano
+  - Enhance search capabilities using LLMs and Cohere Rerank.
+  - Prerequisite: Basic Python

+- **Building Generative AI Applications with Gradio**
+  - Instructor: Apolinário Passos
+  - Develop and share ML applications, focusing on image generation and text summarization.
+  - Prerequisite: Basic Python

+- **LLMOps**
+  - Instructor: Erwin Huizenga
+  - Design and automate LLM tuning and deployment with a focus on question-answering applications.
+  - Prerequisite: Basic Python

+- **Build LLM Apps with LangChain.js**
+  - Instructor: Jacob Lee
+  - Explore LangChain.js for application building, emphasizing conversational retrieval chains.
+  - Prerequisite: Intermediate JavaScript

+- **Reinforcement Learning from Human Feedback**
+  - Instructor: Nikita Namjoshi
+  - Introduction to RLHF for LLM tuning and evaluation, using the Llama 2 model.
+  - Prerequisite: Intermediate Python

+- **Building and Evaluating Advanced RAG Applications**
+  - Instructors: Jerry Liu, Anupam Datta
+  - Focus on enhancing RAG techniques and mastering evaluation metrics for robust systems.
+  - Prerequisite: Basic Python

+- **Quality and Safety for LLM Applications**
+  - Instructor: Bernease Herman
+  - Evaluate safety and security of LLM applications against various risks.
+  - Prerequisite: Basic Python

+- **Vector Databases: from Embeddings to Applications**
+  - Instructor: Sebastian Witalec
+  - Design real-world applications using vector databases for efficient searches.
+  - Prerequisite: Basic Python, knowledge of data structures useful

+- **Pair Programming with a Large Language Model**
+  - Instructor: Laurence Moroney
+  - Utilize LLMs for code improvement, debugging, understanding, and documentation.
+  - Prerequisite: Basic Python

+- **Understanding and Applying Text Embeddings**
+  - Instructors: Nikita Namjoshi, Andrew Ng
+  - Accelerate development with text embeddings for clustering, classification, and QA systems.
+  - Prerequisite: Basic Python

+- **How Business Thinkers Can Start Building AI Plugins With Semantic Kernel**
+  - Instructor: John Maeda
+  - Use Microsoft's Semantic Kernel for business application development with LLMs.
+  - Prerequisite: Basic Python

+#### Intermediate

+- **Serverless LLM apps with Amazon Bedrock**
+  - Instructor: Mike Chambers
+  - Deploy LLM-based applications using serverless technology and Amazon Bedrock.
+  - Prerequisite: Familiarity with Python and AWS services

+- **Finetuning Large Language Models**
+  - Instructor: Sharon Zhou
+  - Master LLM finetuning, differentiate from prompt engineering with hands-on experience.
+  - Prerequisite: Basic Python

+- **Evaluating and Debugging Generative AI Models Using Weights and Biases**
+  - Instructor: Carey Phelps
+  - Learn MLOps tools for AI model management, versioning, and debugging.
+  - Prerequisite: Familiarity with Python, PyTorch or similar frameworks

+- **How Diffusion Models Work**
+  - Instructor: Sharon Zhou
+  - Build and understand diffusion models, with a focus on algorithm implementation.
+  - Prerequisite: Python, TensorFlow, or Pytorch

+- **Automated Testing for LLMOps**
+  - Instructor: Rob Zuber
+  - Create an automated CI pipeline for LLM application evaluation.
+  - Prerequisite: Basic Python, familiarity with LLM-based applications

+- **Advanced Retrieval for AI with Chroma**
+  - Instructor: Anton Troynikov
+  - Improve retrieval relevancy with advanced techniques and LLM integration.
+  - Prerequisite: Intermediate Python

+- **Functions, Tools and Agents with LangChain**
+  - Instructor: Harrison Chase
+  - Explore